Unbiased Krylov subspace method for the extraction of ground state from lattice correlators: Introduction

-In this paper, we propose a strategy for identifying energy eigenvalues and eigenvectors by using a low-rank approximation to avoid spurious eigenmodes.
+In this paper, we propose a strategy for identifying energy eigenvalues and eigenvectors using a low-rank approximation to avoid spurious eigenmodes.
+Unlike the previous works, a potential bias due to the low-rank approximation is corrected using the data themselves.
+The results for the energy, for example, follow the normal distribution.
+We call this the unbiased Krylov subspace method.
 The state vectors are chosen on the basis of the singular value decomposition (SVD).
 Mean values and statistical uncertainties are estimated using the bootstrap resampling method with respect to the number of configurations (see Appendix~\ref{app:bootstrap_resampling_to_evaluate_statistical_uncertainty} for details).
-A potential systematic bias due to the truncation of the Krylov subspace is eliminated by an extrapolation in the ``variance'' of the eigenvalue \cite{doi:10.1143/JPSJ.69.2723,doi:10.1143/JPSJ.70.2287}, using the fact that the eigenstates of $\mathcal{T}^2$ are not necessarily the same as those of $\mathcal{T}$ within the low-rank approximation.
+A potential systematic bias due to the truncation of the Krylov subspace is eliminated by an extrapolation in the ``variance'' of the eigenvalue \cite{doi:10.1143/JPSJ.69.2723,doi:10.1143/JPSJ.70.2287,Wu:2023fgp}, using the fact that the eigenstates of $\mathcal{T}^2$ are not necessarily the same as those of $\mathcal{T}$ within the low-rank approximation.
 Thus, unbiased estimates of eigenvalues and eigenvectors are realized by extrapolating to the limit that the eigenstates match.

 This paper is organized as follows.
 In Section~\ref{sec:method}, we first present our strategy for calculating the hadron mass and the matrix element.
-The Transfer matrix GEVP (TGEVP) approach \cite{Chakraborty:2024scw, Abbott:2025yhm}, which evaluates the energy levels from the correlation function, is extended to evaluate the matrix element.
+The Transfer matrix GEVP (TGEVP) approach \cite{Chakraborty:2024scw, Abbott:2025yhm, Ostmeyer:2025igc}, which evaluates the energy levels from the correlation function, is extended to evaluate the matrix element.
 Section~\ref{sec:spurious_eigenvalues_and_the_energy-variance_extrapolation} discusses the method of identifying the physical eigenvalues and eigenvectors.
 In Section~\ref{sec:numerical_test_with_mock_data}, we show the numerical test using mock data with and without noise.
 Subsequently, Section~\ref{sec:application_to_realistic_lattice_data} treats realistic lattice data for $K$ and $D_s$ mesons provided by the JLQCD Collaboration.
 A summary and perspective are given in Section~\ref{sec:summary}.

 In this paper, hereafter, the matrix elements are given in the Euclidean metric convention. $\gamma_5$ is defined by $\gamma_5 \equiv \gamma_1\gamma_2\gamma_3\gamma_4=-\gamma_5^M$, which has the opposite sign relative to that in the Minkowski convention ($\vec{\gamma}^M=i\vec{\gamma}$ and $\gamma_0^M=\gamma_4$).